sylvainjule/kirby-backups/README.md

 ## 1. Installation

-> Prerequisite: you must also install [kirby-janitor 2.4.7+](https://github.com/bnomei/kirby3-janitor) for this plugin to work.
+> Prerequisite: you must install [kirby-janitor 2.4.7+](https://github.com/bnomei/kirby3-janitor) for this plugin to work.

 Download and copy this repository to ```/site/plugins/backups```